-Russia hits Ukraine's Danube port in attack condemned by Romania
+Zelensky replaces defence minister, Russian drones hit Ukraine port

 Russia has not announced another mobilisation, seen as an unpopular measure, but has led an active campaign to attract more men into the military as its Ukraine offensive drives on into a 19th month.

-Ex-president and Security Council chairman Dmitry Medvedev said Sunday that Moscow had recruited 230,000 people into the army since the start of the year.
+Ex-president and Security Council chairman Dmitry Medvedev said Sunday that Moscow had recruited 280,000 people into the army since the start of the year, TASS news agency reported.

-"According to data from the ministry of defence, 280,000 people have joined the Russian army on contracts from January 1," Medvedev said, according to the TASS news agency.

-"Part of them were in the reserves, part of them volunteers and other categories," he added, during a visit to the Far Eastern Russian island of Sakhalin.
+"Part of them were in the reserves, part of them volunteers and other categories," he said during a visit to the Far Eastern Russian island of Sakhalin.

-In early August, Medvedev said the army had recruited around 230,000 people since the start of the year.
+In August, Medvedev said the army had recruited around 230,000 people since the start of the year.

 AFP is not able to independently verify these numbers.